 The top reasons people give for considering leaving include dissatisfaction with pay, lack of opportunity for advancement, and workplace environment.
 And many workers do not believe that creativity and innovation are rewarded.
-While 67 percent say that creativity and innovation are rewarded, only 41 percent of non-supervisors agree.
+While 67 percent of executives say that creativity and innovation are rewarded, only 41 percent of non-supervisors agree.

 - Indiana State Health Department